 Many of us have missed our weekend wander around the shops – whether it’s down the cobbled lanes in the west, browsing market stalls or enjoying the buzz of the city centre.
-As the city reopens, our shopping experiences may be a little bit different, with strict safety measures and physical distancing, but it is also an opportunity for us to get back out and support the high street and our city’s amazing creators, makers and independent traders.
+Although our shopping experiences may be a little bit different, with strict safety measures and physical distancing, it is also an opportunity for us to get out and support the high street and our city’s amazing creators, makers and independent traders.

 Many of the city's high street favourites located on the stylish city centre streets are now open.
 Buchanan Street has the Apple Store for techie treats, AllSaints for high street fashion finds, Nike for sports gear and The White Company for beautiful home collections.
 Meanwhile, the elegant Ingram Street is where you'll find a number of designer stores, including classics Mulberry and Ralph Lauren, as well as high-end street style from End.
 The city centre shopping malls are also now open, offering undercover shopping and lots of dining options.
 Home to Hamleys, Disney Store, Schuh Kids and a popular food court, St. Enoch Centre is one of the best family-friendly shopping destinations around.
 Leading Buchanan Galleries is welcoming customers back to shop at over 80 top retailers, which range from favourites, John Lewis and BoConcept to brand new openings, Radley London, to independents, including the Scottish Design Exchange, where every penny spent goes directly to the product creators.

 Fashion and dining destination Princes Square is open, welcoming visitors back to their array of shops, including Vivienne Westwood and Kate Spade New York.
-The stunning centre is also home to numerous dining options, as well as the boutique Everyman Cinema (open now), which screens blockbusters, independents and classics.
 Keep an eye on their social media channels for information on revised opening hours and safety measures in place.

 Each of Glasgow's neighbourhoods has its own distinct character and vibe which is reflected in the great independent stores and exclusive boutiques you’ll find there.
 Many of the stores that are reopening have revised opening hours, physical distancing and health and safety measures in place to ensure the best possible shopping experience so be sure to check their social channels for details before you head out.